XiaoyueLenax/MidbScrapper/README.md

 3. **Run the Script**

-   Execute the script using Python:
+   Execute the script using ipynb interface.

+   Alternatively, use the python script.
    ```bash
    python scraper.py
    ```